Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 Maximum size of your news agency.
 How many people (journalists, photographs, investigators, etc) do you want to manage?
 ```

 We can see a clear division between two game variants on this question.
-Exaggerating, "game about a small cozy agency" and "game about an news corporation".
+Exaggerating, "game about a small cozy agency" and "game about a news corporation".

 ---8<--- "./filter_selectors.html"